johnallen3d/lita-reviewme/README.md

 >
 > **Nerdbot** added kyfast to reviews

+### Include chat handle when adding reviewer
+When adding a reviewer you may supply the reviewers chat handle (often different from GitHub handle) by appending a `:` and the users chat handle.
+If a reviewers chat handle is supplied they will receive a private message when they have been assigned to review a pull request.

+> **Jay H.** Nerdbot: add johnallen3d:john.allen to reviews
+>
+> **Nerdbot** added johnallen3d (@john.allen) to reviews

 ### Remove a name from the review rotation

 > **Jay H.** Nerdbot: remove kyfast from reviews